JulioCout/Python-algorithms/README.md

 # Python-algorithms
-Python algorithms that I have studied over time.
+Algorithms that I have studied over time with Python.